8-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 If walking is an issue, alternative arrangements can be made during the scheduled longer walks, so please let GeoCultura know in advance.

-Average temperatures on Skye range from lows of 5° to highs of 13° in May (41°F to 56°F).
+Average temperatures in Scotland range from lows of 5° to highs of 13° in May and June/July (41°F to 56°F).

 Rain is always possible, so you should bring light waterproof clothing, insect repellent is also recommended.